amd/ryzen-ai-documentation/docs/relnotes.rst

 ==============================

 - Support new OPs, such as PRelu, ReduceSum, LpNormlization, DepthToSpace(DCR).
-- Increase the percentage of model operators performed on the IPU.
+- Increase the percentage of model operators performed on the NPU.
 - Fixed some issues causing model operators allocation to CPU.
 - Improved report summary
 - Support the encryption of the VOE cache
-- End-2-End Application support on IPU
+- End-2-End Application support on NPU

-  - Enable running pre/post/custom ops on IPU, utilizing ONNX feature of E2E extensions.
+  - Enable running pre/post/custom ops on NPU, utilizing ONNX feature of E2E extensions.
-  - Two examples published for yolov8 and resnet50, in which preprocessing custom op is added and runs on IPU.
+  - Two examples published for yolov8 and resnet50, in which preprocessing custom op is added and runs on NPU.

-- Performance: latency improves by up to 18% and power savings by up to 35% by additionally running preprocessing on IPU apart from inference.
+- Performance: latency improves by up to 18% and power savings by up to 35% by additionally running preprocessing on NPU apart from inference.
-- Multiple IPU overlays support
+- Multiple NPU overlays support

-  - VOE configuration that supports both CNN-centric and GEMM-centric IPU overlays.
+  - VOE configuration that supports both CNN-centric and GEMM-centric NPU overlays.
-  - Increases number of ops that run on IPU, especially for models which have both GEMM and CNN ops.
+  - Increases number of ops that run on NPU, especially for models which have both GEMM and CNN ops.
   - Examples published for use with some of the vision transformer models.

-IPU and Compiler
+NPU and Compiler
 ==============================

 - New operators support